Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-transition-cat-from-furniture-to-scratching-post.md

 ### Identify problem areas

 Start by carefully observing your cat's scratching behavior.
 Which pieces of furniture do they target?
-When do they scratch—morning, evening, after meals?
-What type of scratching do they prefer—vertical, horizontal, or angled?
+When do they scratchmorning, evening, after meals?
+What type of scratching do they prefervertical, horizontal, or angled?

 This information is crucial for developing an effective training strategy.
 A cat who scratches the side of the sofa vertically needs different solutions than one who scratches the carpet horizontally.
 Understanding the specifics helps you provide targeted alternatives.